 Few topics better illustrate the chasm between scholarly and populist history in China than does the decline and fall of the Han dynasty and the period that immediately followed it.
 For the scholars, it stands as an inauspicious time of chaos and civic deterioration, when the beneficence of the preceding centuries of imperial rule was squandered in pointless internecine warfare.
-For the proverbial Chinese person on the street, however, the period stands among the most glorious and exciting in all the country’s history.
-Even the dramatic rise and fall of the Qin dynasty has difficulty competing with the third century AD in the Chinese historical imagination.
+For the proverbial Chinese person on the street, however, the period stands among the most exciting in all the country’s history.
+Even the dramatic rise and fall of the Qin dynasty has difficulty competing with the third century AD in the populist imagination.

 Romance of the Three Kingdoms tells us that the factors which precipitated the Han dynasty’s decline were the same as those which brought about the downfall of many other Chinese dynasties.
 Rampant corruption and mismanagement caused the people to lose faith in their Son of Heaven, and eventually to conclude that he had lost the Mandate of Heaven.
-Both the novel and the older sources on which it is based place most of the blame for this squarely on the shoulders of the palace eunuchs, who, they say, marginalized the Confucian bureaucrats and made the emperor a virtual prisoner in his own home, even as they enriched themselves through onerous taxes and squashed like a bug any citizen who dared to question them.
+Both the novel and the older sources on which it is based place most of the blame for this squarely on the shoulders of the palace eunuchs, who, they say, marginalized the Confucian mandarins and made the emperor a virtual prisoner in his own home, even as they enriched themselves through onerous taxes and squashed like a bug any citizen who dared to question them.
 This too is a story beat that occurs again and again in Chinese historiography.
-In the traditional sources, the eunuchs at court are consistently associated with decline, corruption, and dissolution, and the times when they enjoy considerable power are marked by those same qualities in the body politic as a whole.
+In the traditional sources, the eunuchs at court are consistently associated with decline and dissolution, and the times when they enjoy considerable power are marked by those same qualities in the body politic as a whole.
 There is ample reason to view these narratives with a healthy degree of skepticism.
-We must remember that most Chinese history prior to the twentieth century was written by Confucianists, and reflected the contemporary agendas of its authors, who were more often than not at cross-purposes to the eunuchs in the eternal debate over who got to set the direction of the Chinese government.
+We must remember that most Chinese works of history prior to the twentieth century were written by Confucianists, and reflect the contemporary agendas of their authors, who were more often than not at cross-purposes to the eunuchs in the eternal debate over who got to set the direction of the Chinese state.
 “In China,” notes Julia Lovell, “writing history has always been a political business.”
 (The same could of course be said of writing history in most places and times.)

-Thus by the beginning of the fourth century, the steppe peoples were roaming Northern Inner China with impunity, raiding wherever and whenever they liked.
+China’s weakness was always the strength of those who lived outside the Great Wall.
+The Han dynasty had kept the Xiongnu and their like at bay, at times through tribute payments, at times by deploying armies of its own.
+But the feeble Jin emperors had neither the wealth nor the military wherewithal to follow suit.
+Thus by the beginning of the fourth century, outsiders were roaming Northern Inner China with impunity, raiding wherever and whenever they liked.
 In 311, a Xiongnu army sacked Luoyang, seat of both the Jin and Han dynasties.
 With a population of 600,000 people, Luoyang was at this time the largest city in all of China.
-The impact of this humiliation on the public psyche was comparable to that of the first sacking of Rome 99 years later.
+The impact of this humiliation on the Chinese public psyche was comparable to that of the first sacking of Rome on the Western view of self 99 years later.
 The unthinkable had been allowed to happen; the whole world seemed out of joint.
 “Ever since the powerful barbarians unleashed violence, China has fallen into chaos,” wrote one scribe.
 “The people have become desperate and dispossessed.”
 The tidy order of imperial life seemed irrevocably spoiled: “The rivers were filled with floating corpses.
 Bleached bones covered the fields.”
 It was only the beginning; between 304 and 439, no fewer than sixteen separate foreign kingdoms were established in Northern Inner China.

 The crisis greatly increased the popularity of Buddhism; that religion’s philosophy of withdrawal from worldly things has always struck people as most appealing when the world around them has little solace to offer them anyway.
-Meanwhile Northern Chinese of a more pragmatic bent fled in large numbers to the South, which was protected from the barbarian incursions by the Qinling Mountains and the watery, swampy landscape beyond, barriers more effective than any human-made Great Wall had ever been.
+Meanwhile Northern Han Chinese of a more pragmatic bent fled in large numbers to the South, which was protected from the barbarian incursions by the Qinling Mountains and the watery, swampy landscape beyond, barriers more effective than any human-made Great Wall had ever been.

 Culture clash was the inevitable result of the sudden influx of Northerners in the South.
 This prissy Northerner’s harangue against his hosts, “companions of fish and turtles,” is hilariously typical.